brendoncarroll/go-p2p/README.md

 Creates a multiplexed addressed space using names given to each subswarm.
 Applications can use this to "future-proof" their transport layer.

-- **Peer Swarm**
+- **P2PKE Swarm**
-A swarm that uses PeerIDs as addresses.
-It requires an underlying swarm, and a function that maps PeerIDs to addresses.
+A Secure Swarm which can secure any underlying Swarm.

 - **QUIC Swarm**
 A secure swarm supporting `Asks` built on the QUIC protocol.